New Horizons Un-Limited Inc.

 - Hearing aids can amplify the incoming sound.

-- Cochlear implants artificially stimulate the VIIIth Nerve by providing an electric impulse substituion for the firing of hair cells.
+- Cochlear implants artificially stimulate the VIIIth Nerve by providing an electric impulse substitution for the firing of hair cells.
 Cochlear implants are expensive, and require sophisticated programming in conjunction with patient training for effectiveness.

 Learn more about Hearing Impairment and Deafness

-- Augustana College's general resource directory for the deaf and hearing-impaired, with links to sites dealing with everything from cochlear implants to schools for the deaf.
+- Augustana College's virtual tour of the ear.
+General resource directory for the deaf and hearing-impaired, with links to sites dealing with everything from cochlear implants to schools for the deaf.

 - Deaf -Info: Everything You Wanted to Know About Deafness is a great resource, however a listserv website, to find out some practical information about deafness including Medical, Education, Employment and much more with topics such as Controversial Issues, Discrimination and Humor.

-- National Association of the Deaf : Virtual Tour of the Ear
+- National Association of the Deaf: Virtual Tour of the Ear

 Resources